gmcgoldr/algorand-tut/docs/transactions.md

 ### Suggested parameters

-The `sp` argument, which stands for suggested parameters, is an object which contains information about how the transaction should be handled by the network.
+The `sp` parameter, which stands for suggested parameters, is an object which contains information about how the transaction should be handled by the network.
 The `AlgodClient.suggested_params` method builds such an object, and populates it with sensible defaults based on the current state of the network.